bjbschmitt/AMFM_decompy/README.md

 How to use
 =============

-Check the pYAAPT and pyQHM pdf documentations included in the docs folder.
+Check the AMFM_decompy pdf documentation included in the docs folder.
+The amfm_decompy folder contains the sample.wav file that is used to ilustrate the package's code examples.

 Credits and Publications
 =============